 As of March 10, 2023, we had outstanding warrants to purchase 1,164,793 shares of common stock and stock options to purchase 1,060,535 shares of common stock.
-Our Articles of Incorporation authorize us to issue up to 500 million shares of common stock, which would permit us to issue up to an additional approximately 405 million authorized, unissued shares of common stock, after giving effect to the approximate number of shares of common stock currently outstanding and the number of shares reserved for issuance under warrants and stock options We also have an at-the-market ("ATM") program in place pursuant to which we may issue up to \$250 million of our common stock from time to time in the public markets and have reserved shares of common stock in the future, which would dilute the percentage ownership held by existing stockholders.
+Our Articles of Incorporation authorize us to issue up to 500 million shares of common stock, which would permit us to issue up to an additional approximately 405 million authorized, unissued shares of common stock, after giving effect to the approximate number of shares of common stock currently outstanding and the number of shares reserved for issuance under warrants and stock options We also have an at-the-market ("ATM") program in place pursuant to which we may issue up to \$250 million of our common stock from time to time in the public markets and have reserved shares of common stock for this purpose.
+Accordingly, we have the ability to issue a substantial number of additional shares of common stock in the future, which would dilute the percentage ownership held by existing stockholders.